rockettheme/docs/Docs/wordpress/themes/notio/particle_contentshowcase.md

 ![](assets/particle_contentshowcase1.jpeg)

-The **Content Showcase** particle displays articles in a modern arrangement including: titles, links, images, and more.
+The **Content Showcase** particle displays posts in a modern arrangement including: titles, links, images, and more.

 Here are the topics covered in this guide: